Paul Tortelier

 Paul Tortelier (21 March 1914 – 18 December 1990) was a French cellist and composer.
 After an outstanding student career at the Conservatoire de Paris he played in orchestras in France and the US before the Second World War.
 After the war he became a well-known soloist, playing in countries round the globe.
-He taught at conservatoires in France, Germany and China, and gave televised masterclasses in England.
+He taught at music schools in France, Germany and China, and gave televised masterclasses in England.
 He was particularly associated with the solo part in Richard Strauss's Don Quixote, cello concertos by Elgar and others, and Bach's Cello Suites.

 Life and work

 Early years

 Tortelier was born in Paris, the son of Joseph Tortelier and his wife Marguerite, née Boura.
 Joseph, who came from a family with Breton roots, was a menuisier-ébéniste – a carpenter-cabinet-maker – in Montmartre.
 Tortelier's mother had a particular love of the cello and he began to play the instrument when he was six.
 His general education was at the École Lucien Lafflessele, and from the age of nine he studied the cello with Louis Feuillard.

 At the age of 12 Tortelier entered the Conservatoire de Paris, where he studied the cello with Gérard Hekking.
 While a student he earned an income in a trio playing accompaniments to silent films.
 He won the conservatoire's first prize when he was 16, playing the Elgar Cello Concerto, and then he studied harmony and composition under Jean Gallon.
 He made his professional début in 1931 at the age of 17, as soloist in Lalo's Cello Concerto with the Orchestre Lamoureux.

 In 1935 Tortelier joined the Monte-Carlo Philharmonic Orchestra as first cellist and played with them until 1937.
 He gave performances under Bruno Walter and Arturo Toscanini, and played the solo part in Richard Strauss's Don Quixote conducted by the composer.

 In 1937 Tortelier accepted an invitation from Serge Koussevitzky to join the Boston Symphony Orchestra.
 He remained until the 1939–40 season.
 He was in Paris during the Second World War, teaching at the Conservatoire.
 He had a short-lived marriage to Madeleine Gaston, which ended in divorce in 1944.
 After the war he was principal cellist of the Orchestre de la Société des Concerts du Conservatoire in 1946–47.
 In 1946 he married a cello pupil, Maud Monique Martin, with whom he had three children, all of whom became musicians: Yan Pascal, a violinist and subsequently a conductor; Maria de la Pau, a pianist; and Pomona, a cellist.